CarlosCata27/SistemasDistribuidos/Web/AMPpersonal/README.md

 # AMP Story tutorial "Joy of Pets"

-This folder contains the files for the "Create a visual AMP Story" tutorial.
+This folder contains the files for "Create a visual AMP Story" about me.

 ## Files included